UK Working Visa FAQs

 You can apply for the Youth Mobility program from your home country or from a country where you are staying in at the time of application, however you need to have permission to be in that country for longer than 6 months.
 The British Entry Clearance Post in that country must also be authorised to process Youth Mobility applications.

 When applying for your UK Ancestry Visa, you may be required to provide proof that you have sought employment in the UK.
 Usually, proof that you are registered with a suitable UK recruitment agency is sufficient, usually in the form of either a letter or email.

 To get a letter, you will need to be registered with a UK recruitment agency that specialises in your industry.
 When requesting a letter from them, be sure to indicate that you are registered with them, provide your postal address (though an emailed letter may be all they can provide), and the date by which you need this letter.
 Most agencies featured on WORKgateways will gladly assist with this.
-Simply register with them or applying to jobs.

 If you do not qualify for Youth Mobility or Tier 1 you could also investigate the possibility of sponsorship for a Tier 2 general visa (previously known as a work permit).
 Unless your occupation falls into a National Shortage Occupation (these include some engineering, healthcare and other occupations, including teachers and vets – see the Home Office website for an updated list) then it is a very difficult process to obtain sponsorship for a Tier 2 general visa from outside the UK.
 Employers will usually always want to meet you before sponsoring.

 If you do fall into one of the shortage occupations and wish to find a UK employer to sponsor you, you can start by registering with the relevant recruitment agencies.
 If you qualify for a Tier 5 Youth Mobility Visa or a Tier 1 visa, it is recommended you look into these avenues to determine which is the better option for you.